eduardo-fernandes-marques/node-api/README.md

-# Credit Pricing BO BFF

-Aplicação para realizar o proxy entre a aplicação de [front-end](https://gitlab.sicredi.net/precificacao/credit-pricing-bo-web) com o [back-end](https://gitlab.sicredi.net/precificacao/credit-pricing-bo-web).
-São feitos tratamentos necessárias para essas duas camadas conversarem.
+# Initial structure to a node API

-## Comandos
+## Commands
-- `npm run dev` Sobe a aplicação local e fica atualizando a mesma conforme percebe alterações nos arquivos.
+- `npm run dev` Goes up the local application and keeps updating it as it perceives changes in the files.
-- `npm run lint` Analisa padrões de escrita do código.
+- `npm run lint` Analyzes code writing patterns.
-- `npm run test` Roda os testes. É gerado o coverage (interface de cobertura) através desse comando também.
-- `npm run build` Gera o bundle da aplicação.
-Realiza conversões para javascript puro.
-- `npm run start` Roda a aplicação em produção.
-Realiza o build da aplicação e roda em node.
-- `npm run setup` Realiza a configuração inicial da aplicação.
-Limpa a aplicação configura tudo novamente.
+- `npm run test` Run the tests.
+Coverage (coverage interface) is generated through this command as well.
+- `npm run build` Generates the application bundle.
+Performs conversions to pure javascript.
+- `npm run start` Run the application in production.
+Builds the application and runs on node.
+- `npm run setup` Performs the initial configuration of the application.
+Cleans the application configures everything again.
-- `npm run review` Faz a analise dos padrões de código e gera o bundle.
+- `npm run review` Analyzes code patterns and generates the bundle.
-- `npm run clean` Remove dependências e builds.
+- `npm run clean` Removes dependencies and builds.